holyholical/calculator/README.md

 - 📐 Tangent (`tan`)
 - √ Square root (`sqrt`)
 - 🔢 Power (`pow`)

-> Scientific functions (power, square root, trigonometry) can be added as modules.

 PS : We all love Yandere Simulator.. >.<